- What Is the Transaction Process for a Life Insurance Settlement?

 Selling one’s life insurance policy for a life settlement is a good decision if the insured has been diagnosed with a terminal illness or their existing policy isn’t performing as expected, and once you’ve decided that selling your life insurance policy for a life settlement is a good idea, you’ll need to go through the transaction process to make it happen.

 The settlement broker or provider will then review the documents.
 Settlement companies can work with the advisor or directly with the policy owner.

-The settlement company submits the medical records for review by an independent life expectancy company, whom calculate the probable life expectancy using actuarial and physician experts.
+The settlement company submits the medical records for review by an independent life expectancy company, who calculate the probable life expectancy using actuarial and physician experts.

-At this stage, each settlement firm calculates the market value for their portfolio.
+At this stage, each settlement firm calculates the market value of their portfolio.
 Other companies may consider different factors.
 If the policy had no market value, the process ends.

 If working with a life settlement broker, the broker must seek offers from different providers and present all offers to the seller of the policy.